Home » Type » Soups + Stews » Lemon Chickpea Orzo Soup (Vegan Avgolemono)

 side angle view of bowl full of lemon chickpea orzo soup with gold spoon and items surrounding.

-Brimming with chickpeas, orzo, carrots, kale (or spinach), lemon, and dill and made creamy with tahini, this is my vegan version of Greek avgolemono soup and it’s so delicious!
+This is my vegan version of Greek avgolemono soup, brimming with chickpeas, orzo, carrots, kale (or spinach), lemon, and dill.
+It is made creamy with tahini and is so delicious!
 Plus, it’s healthy, super easy to make, and ready in 30 minutes!

 One of my favorite parts about this soup is the freshly squeezed lemon juice.
-The lemon brightens up the soup, adding pure comfort in a bowl with a hint of refreshing, lemony broth.
+The lemon brightens it up, adding pure comfort to a bowl with a hint of refreshing, lemony broth.
 This is a hearty and satisfying soup that I know you’re going to love!

 Without further ado, let’s make a pot of delicious, healthy soup!